By Tim Lambert

 Toilets in the Modern World

 In 1596 Sir John Harrington invented a flushing lavatory with a cistern.
 However, the idea failed to catch on.
 People continued to use chamber pots or cesspits, which were cleaned by men called gong farmers.
-(In the 16th century a toilet was called a jakes).

 However in 1775 Alexander Cumming was granted a patent for a flushing lavatory.
 Joseph Bramah made a better design in 1778.